ga-wdi-boston/rails-api-bdd/README.md

  Run one spec at a time until they have all passed.

+## Further Learning

+Build out the Controller, Model, and Routes for a `Comment` entity that belongs to `Article`.
+Let request, routing, controller and model tests drive your build.

 ### Bonus Challenge

 If you're looking for extra challenge or practice once you've completed the